Jump To Section

 How to Make the Perfect Negroni

 Experiment with different brands of gin and vermouth—more aromatic, less herbaceous, drier, sweeter, spicier—to find the flavor combinations that you enjoy the most.
-Every Negroni might be identical in structure, but the flavor profile is best crafted by the individual.
+Every Negroni might have the same basic ingredients list, but the flavor profile is best crafted by the individual.

 Wolfgang’s version of the classic aperitivo is a hybrid of all its best variations: with an extra festive added pour of Champagne.
 Wolfgang likes how the acidity and fizz of the Champagne refresh the drink.
 Angostura and lemon bitters balance the drink and produce a pleasant aroma, and—if you’re game—hand-carved ice cubes elevate this classic, simple drink.

 - 3 oz Champagne